salignatmoandal/taskManagerExpress/README.md

     - Decide how you want to store tasks data.
 You can start with an in-memory array for simplicity or use a database like MongoDB, SQLite, or PostgreSQL.
     - If using a database, integrate a database driver or ORM (Object-Relational Mapping) library into your project.

+**Middleware**:

+    - Use middleware for parsing JSON request bodies, handling CORS (Cross-Origin Resource Sharing), logging, error handling, etc.
+    - Implement middleware for error handling to catch and respond to errors uniformly.